eteitelbaum/vdemdashboard/README.md

 3. **Pick a Region:** Choose a specific region or opt for a global view.
 4. **Explore the Data:** Click on the map for country-specific trends or view the charts for broader analysis.

+## Running the Code

+Before running the code, you will need to wrangle the data.
+Open the `data-wrangling.md` script and run the code chunks to create the necessary vdem_data.rds file.

 ## Data Source

 The data is sourced from the [Varieties of Democracy (V-Dem) Project](https://www.v-dem.net/), an approach to understanding and measuring democracy.
 Map data are from the [rnaturalearth])http://ropensci.github.io/rnaturalearth/) package.